forumthemer/eles-phpbb-forum-theme/README.md

 It also confirms the extensions were installed and tested on our development and testing environments.

+## Bonus Content
+After installing the theme and the extension on your forum you can proceed to [add the color-toggle button][toggle-color-theme] from the demo to the sidebar of your Eles powered forum.

 ## License
 The **ELES Theme** is licensed under the [Envato Standard Regular License][tf-license].